CryptoCompareLTD/api-guides/python/README.md

 ```

 ### Send API key in request payload
-You can send the API key as a request payload.
+You can send the API key as a request payload as in [this tutorial](https://github.com/CryptoCompareLTD/api-guides/blob/master/python/api-tutorial.py).

 ```
 import requests